Black Water (Tinashe album)

-Black Water is the third mixtape by American recording artist Tinashe, released on November 26, 2013 by distributor INgrooves.
+Black Water is the third mixtape by American singer Tinashe, released on November 26, 2013 by distributor INgrooves.
 A follow-up to her second mixtape Reverie, she signed with RCA Records shortly before the release of Black Water; however, it was not issued through the label.

 As executive producer, Tinashe enlisted a variety of producers to work with her on the mixtape, including Boi-1da, Best Kept Secret, Dev Hynes, Frank Dukes, Gabriel Lambrith, !llmind, Ryan Hemsworth, and Vinylz.
 For guest performers, she solely enlisted American rapper Travis Scott.
 Musically, Black Water follows similar PBR&B and alternative hip hop tropes heard in her first and second mixtapes; however, it experiments with several other genres such as electronica and neo soul.
 Its first and only single, "Vulnerable," was released on the same day of the mixtape.

-Black Water received positive reviews from music critics, who stated she "has the most promising voices of the new generation of alt-R&B starlets"; some critics called it highly anticipated, a must-listen and praised Tinashe's vocal growth.
-Other critics compared the mixtape to that of Janet Jackson, TLC and Aaliyah.
+Black Water received positive reviews from music critics, who stated she "has the most promising voices of the new generation of alt-R&B starlets"; some critics called it highly anticipated and a must-listen, while praising Tinashe's vocal growth.
+Other critics compared the mixtape to the works of Janet Jackson, TLC and Aaliyah.

-Background

-After a four-year stint in the pop-dance girl group the Stunners, Tinashe left the group to pursue a solo career.
-On December 20, 2011, Tinashe announced that she would be releasing a mixtape entitled In Case We Die in 2012.
-After four singles and reaching over one million digital downloads, Tinashe was signed to RCA Records with her official debut album to be released sometime in 2013.
-On August 5, 2012 Tinashe announced that she was ready to release her second project, titled Reverie.
-After uploading a trailer of the mixtape on her YouTube channel, it was confirmed that the name of the mixtape is Reverie.
-The official cover was revealed via Instagram on August 13, 2012.
-On September 6, 2012 she wrote to her followers on Twitter that Reverie was released on September 6, 2012.